melezhik/swat/README.md

 * Swat is extendable by writing custom perl code, this is where you may add desired complexity to your test stories.
 Check out swat API for details.

-* And finally swat relies on prove as internal test runner - this has many, many good results:

-    * swat transparently passes all it's arguments to prove which makes it simple to adjust swat runner behavior in a prove way

-    * swat tests might be easily embedded as unit tests into a cpan distributions.

-    * test reports are emitted in a TAP format which is portable and easy to read.

 Ok, now I hope you are ready to dive into swat tutorial! :)

 # Install